 After the official offer of employment, but no later than the first day of employment, please print the

-Form I-9, complete the information in Section 1, and return the form to your supervisor or your personnel liaison.
+Form I-9, complete the information in Section 1, and return the form to your supervisor or your HR liaison.

-Supervisors must complete Section 2 and submit the form and supporting documents to the Bureau of Personnel Services
+Supervisors must complete Section 2 and submit the form and supporting documents to HR

 no later than the first day of employment.
 Supporting documents presented by

 an employee MUST NOT BE EXPIRED and one I-9 supporting document must include a clear photo.